javierandres-dev/training-PouchDBsyncCouchDB/README.md

 # training-PouchDBsyncCouchDB
 :octocat: training-PouchDBsyncCouchDB

-This PWA is a ToDo List Application that use [PouchDB](https://pouchdb.com) using continuos replication with [CouchDB](https://couchdb.apache.org) , it's a separate mode where changes are propagated between the two databases as the changes occur.
+This PWA is a ToDo List Application that uses [PouchDB](https://pouchdb.com) at using continuos replication with [CouchDB](https://couchdb.apache.org), it's a separate mode where changes are propagated between the two databases as the changes occur.

 ![Replication](https://pouchdb.com/static/img/offline_replication.gif)